2015 Motor Vehicle Use Map (MVUM)

 The MVUM contains essential information about road, trail, and area designations that motorists should always have close at hand.

-Obtain a free published hard copy MVUM at any Coconino National Forest office, or by calling (928) 527-3600.
-Free MVUMs are also available at local outdoor stores, and offices of other nearby National Forests.
+Obtain a free hard copy MVUM at any Coconino National Forest office, or by calling (928) 527-3600.
+Free hard copy MVUMs are also available at local outdoor stores, and offices of other nearby National Forests.

 The MVUM's large physical size could make it difficult to handle or refer to while travelling, and some motorists have found that the MVUM's small map scale and spare cartographic design make it difficult to locate themselves with confidence along the roads and trails, and within the areas, that it portrays.

 In response to these concerns, Coconino National Forest has developed GPS-enabled "travel maps" for smartphones, tablets, and Garmin GPS devices (pictured above center and right) that are designed to help motorists locate their position: